Frequently Asked Questions

 - How and when do I get my scores?

 You'll receive your official scores in your GACE account.
 When you' will receive your scores depends on which test you took:

 - Official scores for the GACE Program Admission assessment Test I – Reading (210) and Test II – Mathematics (211) are available within seven days after the day of the test.

 - Official scores for the GACE Program Admission assessment Test III – Writing (212) and the Combined Test (710) are available within 28 days after the day of the test.

 - Will it show on my score report that I took the test at home?

 - How do I send my scores to an institution?

-When you register for a test, you are permitted to send three free score reports to agencies or institutions of your choice.
-If you want to make changes to your free score recipients, you must do so at least three days before your test date.
+As with a test taken at a test center, you can send your scores to three agencies or institutions at no additional cost.
+If you want to make changes to your free score recipients, you must do so at least three days before your test date in your GACE Account.
 After three days, you may request additional score reports for a fee.